 Under no circumstances shall permitted or required contributions be remitted as payment for the child or as an inducement to release the child.
-For any further questions concerning our Ukraine program please contact the Ukraine Program Director Jim Savley at email@example.com.
+For any further questions concerning our Ukraine program please contact the Ukraine Program Director Christian Graham at email@example.com.

 The age requirement for Small World’s Ukraine adoption program is that each applicant be at least 25 years old at the time your dossier is registered with Ukraine.
-Generally there should be no more than 45 years age difference between the mother and the child although this rule is flexible.
+There must be at least 15 years or more of and age difference, between the youngest adoptive parent and the child.

 Small World’s Ukraine adoption program requires that a family’s income can support the addition of a child.

 Ukraine places no restriction on how many children are already in your home.
 Referrals of boys and girls are available.
 Siblings are occasionally available.

-Married heterosexual couples who have been married for at least 2 years may apply to adopt from Small World’s Ukraine program.
+Married heterosexual couples who have been married for at least 2 years, may apply to adopt from Small World’s Ukraine program.
 Single women are only permitted to adopt from Ukraine if they are related to the adopted child.

 In accordance with Small World’s mission statement, our Ukraine adoption program is open to Christian families only.